2015 Southern Syria offensive: Analysis

+The leader of the Iran-backed and trained Fatemiyoun Brigade, Ali Reza Tavassoli, was killed during this battle.

 Following the offensive, as part of the internal disputes in regard to the Iranians, Maj.
 Gen. Rustum Ghazaleh was severely attacked by Lt.
 Gen. Rafik Shehadeh's bodyguards for disagreeing with the role of foreign forces aiding government troops, and both were reportedly fired from their positions.
 News emerged two months later that Ghazaleh had died after complications from a severe head wound, after having been "clinically dead" for several weeks.

 Jordan signaled as a result of the offensive that it was no longer willing to tolerate the Syrian government's increasing reliance upon Iranian and Hezbollah support, with a Jordanian official stating "We cannot allow Iran to come to our backyard.
 They have entertained too many ideas lately with Soleimani calling the shots".
 New weapons and logistical support also arrived from Saudi Arabia in reaction to the increased foreign support of the Syrian government.
 This increased support by Jordan and Saudi Arabia to opposition forces led to the rebel capture of Bosra in late March and the rebel takeover of the Nasib border crossing with Jordan at the beginning of April.

 In the opinion of Jeffrey White from the Washington Institute for Near East Policy, the offensive "produced small gains with substantial regime casualties" and the intervention of government allies, due to its declining capabilities, could not change the outcome.